carlosvin/carlosvin.github.io/en/posts/gradle-cpp/index.rst

     apply plugin: 'cpp'
     model {
         buildTypes {
             debug
             release
         }

     // ... the rest of file below doesn't change

 If we execute :code:`gradle clean task` we'll get more tasks, they have been split, for example :code:`installCommunityMainExecutable` has been split in :code:`installDebugCommunityMainExecutable` and :code:`installReleaseCommunityMainExecutable`.

 Multi-platform
 ~~~~~~~~~~~~~~

 Also we can use cross-compiling features provided by compilers and generate native components for other platforms.
 To do that we just have to add the supported platforms.

 This only works if we have installed the Toolchain_ for the target platform.

 .. code-block:: groovy

   // build.gradle
   apply plugin: 'cpp'

   model {
     buildTypes {
       debug
       release
     }

     platforms {
       x86 {
         architecture "x86"
       }
       x64 {
         architecture "x86_64"
       }
       itanium {
         architecture "ia-64"
       }
     }

     flavors {
       community
       enterprise
     }

-    }
-    libraries {
+    components {
-        hello {
+      hello(NativeLibrarySpec) {
         binaries.all {
           if (flavor == flavors.enterprise) {
             cppCompiler.define "ENTERPRISE"
           }
         }
       }
+      main(NativeExecutableSpec) {
+        binaries.all {
+          lib library: "hello"
         }
-    executables {
-        main {
-            binaries.all {
-                lib libraries.hello.shared
       }
     }
   }

 When execute :code:`gradle clean task` we'll see the different building options we have.
 In this example, we can build different versions of the application in different flavors for different platforms in Debug or Release mode.

 Try it yourself
 ---------------

 The project is on https://github.com/carlosvin/cpp_gradle.

 Requirements: